minvws/nl-covid19-coronacheck-website/_questions-scanner/en/3-2-ik-krijg-na-het-scannen-van-een-qr-code-een-rood-scherm-wat-nu.md

 - Check if the visitor has used a screenshot instead of the QR code directly from the app.
 Scanning a screenshot will lead to a red screen.
 - Check whether the visitor shows a Dutch QR code.
 An international QR code results in a red screen.
 - Ask the visitor to restart the app.
 And try scanning again.
 - Keep getting a red screen while the visitor has a vaccination or positive / negative test result?
-Please refer them to our helpdesk at {{ site.data.translations.phone-action[page.lang] }} (if you are calling from abroad: {{ site.data.translations.phone-action-abroad[page.lang] }})
+Please refer them to our helpdesk at {{ site.data.links.phone-helpdesk[page.lang] }} (if you are calling from abroad: {{ site.data.links.phone-helpdesk-abroad[page.lang] }})

 At all times, a green screen is required for access.
 Does the visitor not have a (valid) QR code?
 Then they’re not allowed access.